domapic/domapic-controller/README.md

 Connect all your Domapic Modules and control them with a single application. <!-- and program them to interact automatically using the provided web interface
 Install Domapic plugins to connect Domapic with other domotic systems or online services. -->

 __NOTE: The next schema includes some Domapic pieces that are still not released.
-The web ui for the Controller, Domapic Cloud, mobile apps, as well as Homekit and Alexa plugins will be available soon.__
+The web ui for the Controller, Domapic Cloud, mobile apps and Alexa plugins will be available soon.__

 ![Domapic system example][domapic-example-image]